From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Experimental setup

 \subsection{Data}

-\textbf{Clinician–patient conversations data:} Under IRB approval, we collected clinician–patient conversation single-channel (48 kHz) audio recordings from real-world health homecare visits, which were then resampled to 16 kHz.
+\textbf{Clinician–patient conversation data:} Under IRB approval, we collected clinician–patient conversations single-channel (48 kHz) audio recordings from real-world health home-care visits, which were then resampled to 16 kHz.
 We manually annotated ten samples (13.6–34.1 min, average 24.9 min) to produce ground-truth diarization segments.
-These recordings were selected to represent a variety of real-world challenges, including scenarios with high voice similarity between clinician and patient, unexpected speakers (e.g., family members), varying environments (e.g., changes in microphone position), and background noise (e.g., television).

-\textbf{Meeting conversations data:} We also evaluated on the public AMI-SDM (single distant microphone) version of the AMI Meeting Corpus~\cite{kraaij2005ami,carletta2005ami}, using the test split in~\cite{landini2022bayesian} (16 audios, 14.0–49.5 min, avg.
+These recordings were selected to represent a variety of real-world challenges, including scenarios with high voice similarity between clinician and patient, unexpected speakers (e.g., family members), varying environments (e.g., changes in microphone position), and background noise (e.g., television). \\ \textbf{Meeting conversation data:} We also evaluated on the public AMI-SDM (single distant microphone) version of the AMI Meeting Corpus~\cite{kraaij2005ami,carletta2005ami}, using the test split from~\cite{landini2022bayesian} (16 audios, 14.0–49.5 min, avg.
 34.0 min).
 AMI was chosen because, like the clinician–patient data, identifying each speaker (e.g., which employee and their role) is essential, while also posing natural multi-party challenges such as overlapping speech, variable acoustics, and spontaneous turn-taking.